arvvvs/No-Pants-University/IntroToComputerScience/RESOURCES.md

 I reason through a lot of the problems myself.
 I also try to come up with my own problems or my own spin on problems.
 All resources will be listed here.

+* Podcast: codingblocks.NET
+* Book: Python Programming: An Introduction to Computer Science by John Zelle